kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

   -c, --components string         Path to the components file. (default "workspace/kyma/installation/resources/components.yaml")
   -d, --domain string             Domain used for installation. (default "local.kyma.dev")
-      --helm-timeout duration     Timeout for the underlying Helm client. (default 6m0s) -o, --overrides string          Path to a JSON or YAML file with parameters to override.
+      --helm-timeout duration     Timeout for the underlying Helm client. (default 6m0s) -o, --overrides strings         Set an override (e.g. -o the.key='the value').
+  -f, --overrides-file string     Path to a JSON or YAML file with parameters to override.
   -p, --profile string            Kyma deployment profile.
 Supported profiles are: "evaluation", "production".
       --quit-timeout duration     Time after which the deployment is aborted.
 Worker goroutines may still be working in the background.
 This value must be greater than the value for cancel-timeout. (default 20m0s)
   -s, --source string             Installation source.